 The likelihood for this scenario is set at a very low level for two major reasons.
 First, it assumes an immediate strengthening of the ambition regarding the greenhouse gases and implementation of those policies by the largest CO2 emitters.
 This is at odds with the latest policy track record and insufficient ambition to strengthen the ambition as reported currently by the Climate Action Tracker.
-Second, the scenario also assumes that massive warfare in Ukraine ends in Q4 2023.
+Second, the scenario also assumes that massive warfare in Ukraine ends in the coming months.
 This, however, does not appear to be a plausible outcome.
-Although the scope of warfare narrowed down to the South and East of Ukraine with artillery and heavy arms being the primary tool for troops advancement, both Ukrainian and Russian governments demonstrate commitment to continue fighting.
-Both sides have resources for continuing warfare: Moscow thanks to the continuing income stream from fossil fuel exports and Kyiv thanks to international credit and arms supplies from the EU and G7 countries.
+Although Ukrainian military capabilities and Western support are increasingly stretched, both the Ukrainian and Russian government demonstrate commitment to continue fighting 1 Both sides have resources for continuing warfare: Moscow thanks to the continuing income stream from fossil fuel exports and Kyiv thanks to international credit and arms supplies from the EU and G7 countries.
 Considering that neither COVID outbreak, nor the Russian invasion against Ukraine caused an unequivocal response in the global community, we see a very low change of simultaneous coordination on climate change issues and conflict resolution in the foreseeable future.